 Once notepad is open you can edit the file.
 In this example we will block Facebook.
 To do this just enter in the following after the # mark.

 Now that you have edited your Hosts file make sure to save it.

 Now notice if we try to access Facebook in IE we can’t get to the page.

 We also were not able to get to it in Google Chrome… (check notes at the end).
 Also for more info on editing your Hosts file, check out The Geek’s article on how to create a shortcut to quickly edit your Hosts file.

 In Ubuntu 10.04 and most Linux distro’s you can edit the hosts file directly in the terminal.
 You can use your favorite editor or even open your favorite GUI text editor.
 For this example we will use VIM.
 Like Windows 7, Ubuntu’s hosts file is located in the /etc/ folder, though here it is in the root of the drive.
 In order to edit the file you will need to open it as root which is why we use sudo here.

 Now that it is open we can edit it to redirect Facebook into nothing.
 You will notice that with Ubuntu there is also a section for IP6.
 For most needs you will only need to edit it the top section and ignore the IP6.

 Now we can save the file and try to go to Facebook.com.
 Just like in windows we will see that we are now redirected to a site that does not exist.

-In Snow Leopard, accessing the hosts file is very similar to Ubuntu.
+In OS X, accessing the hosts file is very similar to Ubuntu.
 Begin in terminal and use your favorite editor, even is you wish to call a GUI text editor, it is easier to do so from terminal.

 The file will look a bit more like Windows, only with a little less explanation.
 Again we are going to redirect Facebook.